sethmerck/Teach-Me-Grappling-Analytics/README.md

 **Tech used:** Python, Selenium, Pandas, Matplotlib, MySQL

-Used Python's Selenium library to first scroll to the bottom of the channel's page in order to load every video.
+Used Python's Selenium library to auto-scroll to the bottom of the channel's page in order to load every video.
 Then extract links, titles, published date, and view count for every video.

 After this, I used Python's csv library to write all this information into csv files.
 Each video and its accompanying information being represented as one row within a csv file.